Johannes Gutenberg: Later life

+Printing

-Printing method with movable type
+Printing method

 Gutenberg's early printing process, and what texts he printed with movable type, are not known in great detail.
 His later Bibles were printed in such a way as to have required large quantities of type, some estimates suggesting as many as 100,000 individual sorts.
-Setting each page would take, perhaps, half a day, and considering all the work in loading the press, inking the type, pulling the impressions, hanging up the sheets, distributing the type, etc., it is thought that the Gutenberg–Fust shop might have employed as many as 25 craftsmen.
+Setting each page would take, perhaps, half a day, and considering all the work in loading the press, inking the type, pulling the impressions, hanging up the sheets, distributing the type etc., the Gutenberg–Fust shop may have employed many craftsmen.

 Gutenberg's technique of making movable type remains unclear.
 In the following decades, punches and copper matrices became standardized in the rapidly disseminating printing presses across Europe.
 Whether Gutenberg used this sophisticated technique or a somewhat primitive version has been the subject of considerable debate.

 In the standard process of making type, a hard metal punch (made by punchcutting, with the letter carved back to front) is hammered into a softer copper bar, creating a matrix.
 This is then placed into a hand-held mould and a piece of type, or "sort", is cast by filling the mould with molten type-metal; this cools almost at once, and the resulting piece of type can be removed from the mould.
 The matrix can be reused to create hundreds, or thousands, of identical sorts so that the same character appearing anywhere within the book will appear very uniform, giving rise, over time, to the development of distinct styles of typefaces or fonts.
 After casting, the sorts are arranged into type cases, and used to make up pages which are inked and printed, a procedure which can be repeated hundreds, or thousands, of times.
 The sorts can be reused in any combination, earning the process the name of "movable type".

 The invention of the making of types with punch, matrix and mold has been widely attributed to Gutenberg.
 However, recent evidence suggests that Gutenberg's process was somewhat different.
 If he used the punch and matrix approach, all his letters should have been nearly identical, with some variation due to miscasting and inking.
 However, the type used in Gutenberg's earliest work shows other variations.